 After taking Desfax

-Keep your Desfax tablets in their original packaging material until it is time to take them.
+Keep your Desfax tablets in their original packaging material until it is time to

 The tablets may not last as well if you take them out of the original packaging material.

 Keep Desfax tablets in a cool dry place where the temperature stays below 25°C.

 Do not store Desfax tablets or any other medicine in the bathroom or near a sink.

 Do not leave Desfax tablets in the car or on windowsills.